ws111994/Guide-to-Notion/index.md

 Alternatively you can install it on your desktop.

-Visit this link to [Dowload Notion](https://www.notion.so/desktop).
+Visit this link to [Download Notion](https://www.notion.so/desktop).

 ### Procedures Overview